beltoforion/muparser/README.rst

 muparser - Fast Math Parser
 ===========================

+*Version 2.3.0 is still in Development!
+A new official release will follow soon*

 For a detailed description of the parser go to http://beltoforion.de/article.php?a=muparser.

 See Install.txt for installation